robnagler/robnagler.github.io/_posts/2007-11-24-BookReview-Out-of-Control.md

 ---
 layout: post
-title: "BookReview: Out of Control: The New Biology of Machines, Social Systems, & the Economic World"
+title: "BookNotes: Out of Control: The New Biology of Machines, Social Systems, & the Economic World"
 date: 2007-11-24T12:00:00Z
 ---
 By Kevin Kelly, Perseus Books Group, May 1995, 978-0201483406